X-Ray Technician Degree and Diploma Program Information

 Employment Outlook and Salary Information

-X-ray technicians holding a Bachelor of Science in Radiology stand to earn significantly more than their counterparts with associate degrees.
 Because bachelor's degree programs cover a wide-range of areas of interest to the professional radiologist, it gives potential technicians the ability to specialize in specific areas of radiology.
-Their diverse background also makes them well suited for management positions and supervisory roles.
-According to the BLS, radiologic technologists, which includes x-ray technicians, will see about 17% job growth in the period between 2008 and 2018.
-X-ray technicians with 4-year degrees typically earn between $50,000 and $60,000 per year.
+Their background also makes them suited for management positions and supervisory roles.
+According to the BLS, radiologic technologists and technicains, which included x-ray technologists, could expect to see about 28% job growth from 2010-2020, which was much faster than average.
+Radiologic technologists earned an average of $56,450 per year as of May 2012.

 Unlike other fields, certification programs in radiology are meant for students with experience working as x-ray technicians.
 The American Registry of Radiologic Technologists (ARRT) offers voluntary certification for x-ray technicians.
 Many hospitals and private clinics offer internal training and ARRT-approved certification programs for their technicians.
 Although ARRT certification is not required by law, it may be required by employers.
 Employees are usually required to take these certification exams within a certain amount of time after they are hired.